Youth Development - Academic Success

 CLOSING THE ACHIEVEMENT GAP

-Each of our achievement gap programs — Y Readers, Y Achievers and Parents as Teachers — is offered to families at no cost and is fully funded by individual gifts, corporate donations and grants.
+Each of our achievement gap programs — Y Readers, Y Achievers, Parents as Teachers and Summer Literacy Infusion — is offered to families at no cost and is fully funded by individual gifts, corporate donations and grants.
 Last year, we were able to provide $2.3 million in achievement gap support to help kids in need succeed in their educational journey.

 Parents as Teachers